When Is It Too Late to Buy Travel Insurance? (Deadlines Explained)

 • Financial Default Coverage: You want protection if the travel company you’re working with (and already paid) shuts down for any reason.

-Can I purchase travel insurance the day before my trip?
+blue outline of arrow pointing right Can I purchase travel insurance the day before my trip?

 Maybe you’re going over the packing list the night before departure and realize you want to buy travel protection.
 Or you planned a last-minute trip and still want to insure it before you leave.

-Purchasing the night before your trip works.
+Pro Tip: Purchasing the night before your trip works.
 That’s because trip insurance goes into effect the day after you purchase it.
 So if it’s midnight on the day of your departure, it’s too late to buy comprehensive travel insurance.
 Anytime before that works!

 A church in Greece surrounded by green mountains and a deep blue sky